Prince Wolf: Sweden

 In a tale collected by Swedish author Eva Wigström from Ystad, Skåne, with the title Den svarte, halte hunden ("The Black Lame Dog"), a man loses his way in the woods and cannot find his way home, until he sees a black lame dog that offers to help him, in exchange for the first thing that greets the man on his way back.
 The man goes home and his daughter greets him.
 The man consents to let his daughter go with the lame dog, who takes her to a beautiful castle in the woods and forbids lighting any candle at night.
 The girl notices that the lame dog must be a cursed prince, since someone appears at night in their bed.
 One day, missing her parents, the girl returns home and her mother tells her to use a blunt knife at night to see if her husband is a man or a monster.
 The girl obeys her mother and sticks the blunt knife in the man's leg.
 The man cries out in pain and admonishes his wife that, had she trusted him, his curse would have been lifted after some time.
 The castle then disappears and the man is taken by the troll-princess to her castle.
 The girl follows after him and reaches the troll-princess castle, where she works as her servant.
 As a first task, she is to wash a black wool white.
 A man appears to her and offers his help, in exchange for the girl becoming his fiancée.
 The girl declines the help, but the man helps her anyway.
 The next task is for the girl to use a sieve and take water from a stream and take it to the witches' castle.
 The third task is for the girl to go to Hell and get wedding songs for the troll-princess's daughter's wedding with the prince.
 The mysterious man advises her: she is to cross a bridge barefoot; give oats to geese; give ploughs to two men, oil door hinges, enter the troll's house in Hell, refuse to eat the food offered (a sausage), get the songs (a book) and escape.
 The girl follows the instructions to the letter and escapes with a book.
 At a safe distance, the girl opens the book and the pages fly to the trees.
 The same mysterious man comes to help her again.
 Finally, the girl is made to be a maid of honor to the prince's marriage to the troll-princess's daughter, by holding candles during the ceremony.
-After the couple enter the bridal chamber, the human girl tosses the candle at the troll-princess's daughter, burning her, and escapes with the prince in a magic flight sequence.
-The witch's servant go after them, but they turn into objects to trick them.
+After the couple enter the bridal chamber, the human girl tosses the candle at the troll-princess's daughter, burning her, and escapes with the prince in a "Magic Flight" sequence.
+The witch's servants go after them, but the fleeing couple turn into objects to trick their pursuers.
 Lastly, the human couple creates a lake that the troll princess tries to drink and bursts.
 The human girl and prince live happily.